Frequently Asked Questions

 • Sleep elevated on two pillows.

-• Use ice and cold compresses – especially in first few days.
+• Use cold compresses – especially in first few days.

 • Avoid wearing contacts for this first week but glasses are okay.